Background

 The O-1A visa is a type of non-immigrant visa that is designed for individuals with extraordinary abilities in the fields of science, business, education, or athletics.
 It is also sometimes referred to as the “genius visa” or the “Einstein visa”.
 To qualify for an O-1A visa, an applicant must provide evidence of their extraordinary ability through national or international acclaim in their field.
 This can be demonstrated through awards, publications, membership in professional organizations, and other similar achievements.
 The O-1A visa allows the holder to work for a specific employer in the United States for up to three years, with the possibility of extensions, and can also lead to permanent residency.

-A client of ours was a private pilot in South Africa seeking an O-1A visa during the pandemic uncertainty.
-Typically with these visas, you need to demonstrate an extraordinary ability in the industry you are applying from.
+Typically, with these visas, you need to demonstrate an extraordinary ability in the industry you are applying for.
 There is a very small pool of individuals who used our client for his services.
 He had previously tried filing with another firm and got denied.
-Our team was able to build a case around our client’s expertise in aviation, and relevant training in topics related to aviation, management, and quality assurance.
-Our client was well-rounded and had extensive training from one of the largest private jet operators in the world and was certified in ATPL.
+Our team was able to build a case around our client’s expertise in aviation and relevant training in topics related to aviation, management, and quality assurance.
+Our client was well-rounded and had extensive training from one of the largest private jet operators in the world, and was certified in ATPL.

 We were able to prove that our client satisfied at least four of the regulatory criteria set forth at 8 C.F.R.
 214.2(o)(3)(iii);